AliSoftware/Reusable/README.md

 >
 > * For cells embedded in a Storyboard's tableView, either one of those two protocols will work (as you won't register the cell them manually anyway)
 > * If you create a XIB-based cell, don't forget to set its _Reuse Identifier_ field in Interface Builder to the same string as the name of the cell class itself.
+> * 💡 `NibReusable` is syntax sugar, so you could still use two protocols conformance `Reusable, NibLoadable` instead of `NibReusable`.

 <details>